1688168/Codes/Patterns.md

 > Find missing num, duplicated num

 ```
+# some trics
-# if not indexing from 0, insert a dummy starting element
+* if not indexing from 0, insert a dummy starting element

 # condition of swap
 while ii != nums[ii] and nums[ii] < N and nums[ii] != nums[nums[ii]]:
 a. element not matching it's own index